 Bopoma Villages is helping communities rewrite the tragic history of wells across Africa.
 Billions of dollars have been spent drilling wells that were soon broken and abandoned.
 Organizations stayed long enough to drill the wells but moved on before communities were equipped to properly operate, maintain and repair them.

-Prior to installing a well, our staff train communities on the proper use and maintenance of their well and the manual pump used to draw the water.
-We also train communities in a savings and loan system known as table banking to help them develop a fund to maintain and repair their well.
-The extra time spent training communities ensures that the funds our donors invest in wells provide vulnerable communities with a long-term sustainable water solution.
+Prior to installing a well, communities were trained on the proper use and maintenance of their well and the manual pump used to draw the water.
+Communities were also trained in a savings and loan system known as table banking to help them develop a fund to maintain and repair their well.